nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 * You need to:
   * Contribute a Pageprovider using the `StringListPageProvider` class
-  * Called the page provider with named parameter, `currentDocumentId`, whose value must be set to the current document ID (the document holding the list of related document IDs)
+  * Call the page provider with a _named parameter_, `currentDocumentId`, whose value must be set to the current document ID (the document holding the list of related document IDs)

 #### Contribute a New PageProvider Using `StringListPageProvider`